-After Sapling activation, Zcash uses zk-SNARK with the Groth16 proving system described in [BGM2017], which is a modification of the system in [Groth2016].
+After Sapling activation, Zcash uses zk-SNARKs with the Groth16 proving system described in [BGM2017], which is a modification of the system in [Groth2016].
 An independent security proof of this system and its setup is given in [Maller2018].

-These zk-SNARK are used in transaction version 4 and later (§ 7.1 'Encoding of Transactions' on p.
-82) for proofs both in Sprout JoinSplit descriptions, and in Sapling Spend descriptions and Output descriptions.
+Groth16 zk-SNARK proofs are used in transaction version 4 and later (§ 7.1 'Transaction Encoding and Consensus' on p.
+84), both in Sprout JoinSplit descriptions and in Sapling Spend descriptions and Output descriptions.
 They are generated by the bellman library [Bowe-bellman].

-A Groth16 proof consists of $(\pi_A:\mathbb{S}1^{(r)}, \pi_B:\mathbb{S}2^{(r)}, \pi_C:\mathbb{S}1^{(r)})$ .
+A Groth16 proof consists of $(\pi_A:\mathbb{S}1^{(r)},\,\pi_B:\mathbb{S}2^{(r)},\,\pi_C:\mathbb{S}1^{(r)})$ .
 It is computed as described in [Groth2016, section 3.2], using the pairing parameters specified in § 5.4.8.2 'BLS12-381' on p.
-69. The proof elements are in a different order to the presentation in [Groth2016].
+70. The proof elements are in a different order to the presentation in [Groth2016].

-Note: The quadratic constraint programs verifying the Spend statement and Output statement are described in Appendix § A 'Circuit Design' on p.129.
-However, many other details of the proving system are beyond the scope of this protocol document.
+Note: The quadratic constraint programs verifying the Spend statement and Output statement are described in Appendix § A 'Circuit Design' on p.
+133. However, many other details of the proving system are beyond the scope of this protocol document.
 For example, certain details of the translations of the Spend statement and Output statement to Quadratic Arithmetic Programs are not specified in this document.
 In practice it will be necessary to use the specific proving and verifying keys generated for the Zcash production block chain (see § 5.8 'Groth16 zk-SNARK Parameters' on p.
-80), and a proving system implementation that is interoperable with the bellman library used by Zcash, to ensure compatibility.
+82), and a proving system implementation that is interoperable with the bellman library used by Zcash, to ensure compatibility.